looking-for-game/looking-for-game.github.io/index.md

   * [Quality Assurance](#quality-assurance)

-# About Looking For Game
+# About

 Looking For Game is a Meteor application providing game profiles for the University of Hawaii community.
-When you come to the site, you are greeted by the following landing page:

-Anyone with a UH account can login to Looking For Game by clicking on the login button.
-The UH CAS authentication screen then appears and requests your UH account and password.
-Once authenticated, you can create a profile that provides a biographical statement and list of interests, plus links to selected social media sites (GitHub, FaceBook, Instagram):
+Anyone with a UH account can login to Looking For Game by clicking on the login button, where a UH CAS authentication screen appears and requests your UH account and password.
+Once authenticated, you can create a profile that provides a biographical statement and list of favorite games, plus links to selected game networking sites including Battle.net, Steam, and Xbox Live.

-After creating a profile, you will be listed on the public directory page.
+After creating a new player profile, you will be redirected to the Home page where you can see current online players and which games they play.

 # Development History